Skip to main content

 # Create reranker instance

-reranker = Reranker.from_(name_or_path=model_name, plugin_id=plugin_id)
+reranker = Reranker.from_(model=model_name)

 print('Reranker loaded successfully!')

-# Example queries and documents
+# Example query and documents

-"Where is on-device AI?",
+query = "Where is on-device AI?"

 documents = [